Programmer25X/The-Departed/README.md

 ## Reflection
 This was the first time I developed a 3D game in *Unity*.
-Whilst working on our game I was able to develop a variety of transferable skills, including teamwork and leadership.
+Whilst working on our game, I was able to develop a variety of transferable skills, including teamwork and leadership.
 One of the most rewarding aspects of working on 'The Departed' was incorporating the torch mechanic, which was a challenging and rewarding experience.
 I am pleased that I was able to implement the mechanic into our game, as it provided a way of evoking tension in the player and encouraging strategy.

 ## Used Assets & Creditation